 Your rights in relation to your personal information are:

-- You have a right to request that we restrict the processing of your personal information for specific purposes; and
+- You have a right to request that we restrict the processing of your personal information for specific purposes

 Any requests received by Innes & Mackay Ltd will be considered under applicable data protection legislation.
 If you remain dissatisfied, you have a right to raise a complaint with the Information Commissioner’s Office at www.ico.org.uk

-If you have any queries in relation to the above please do not hesitate to write to us at Innes & Mackay, Kintail House, Beechwood Business Park, Inverness, IV2 3BW or email [email protected].
+If you have any queries in relation to this notice please do not hesitate to contact us at Innes & MacKay, Kintail House, Beechwood Business Park, Inverness, IV2 3BW or email [email protected].